Skip To Content

 Updates

-A list of one or more fields with the updates that will be made to each field.
+One or more fields and the updates that will be made to each field.

 Decimal separator

-Specify a decimal separator value if you are casting string values to a number and the string values do not use a period (.) as the decimal separator.
+Specify a decimal separator value if you are converting string values to a number and the string values do not use a period (.) as the decimal separator.
 This parameter is optional.

 Usage notes